MinecraftForge/Documentation/docs/gettingstarted/proxies.md

 Some alternetive styles of proxies
 ----------------------------------

-There are also alternetive styles of writing these proxies that you can explore.
+There are also alternative styles of writing these proxies that you can explore.
 Here are some of them:
 * Have preInit, init and postInit be inside the proxies

   Example: